crash in Exiv2 shared library when a video file is under construction

 However, on the current description, it sounds impossible to consistently replicate this behaviour and is probably a defect of the digiKam architecture.

-#3 Updated by Gilles Caulier 9 months ago
+#3 Updated by Gilles Caulier about 2 years ago

 This is not a digiKAm architecture failure.
 It's a crash from Exiv2 with video file which do not generate a C++ exception.
 Digikam::DMetadata interface use C++ exception catcher everywhere.
 If something go wrong in Exiv2, it's must generate an exception.
 It's not the case currently, and video support failures have been reported a lots of time by digiKam users.
 This is abnormal...

 #4 Updated by Robin Mills about 2 years ago

 I strongly disagree with your judgement.
 A crash cannot be caught by an Exception handler.
 It is a process wide event.

 I am aware that the video code requires considerable work.
 It was introduced in 2012 by following your recommendation to involve a student from Google Summer of Code.
 I really like the student who did this work and the student who worked in 2013 on the write code.
 I want to visit them in India last year.
 However the legacy of that work has consumed a lot of my time and introduced many issues in the code.
 You are aware that I am the principal contributor to Exiv2.
 It's more-or-less an unpaid full time job.
 I regret that I have not been able to visit the video code and to make it more solid and reliable.
 In 2014, it was decided to make the video code a compile option.
 I voted to remove the code.

 Gilles: I feel you underestimate the effort that I invest on your behalf.
 Your lack of judgement has created the current state of things.
 I am dealing with the mess you created.